 “I have worked in two top Oil Refineries“.
 First, how the professor will know that the refineries were the top ones?
 Always write the complete name of your workplace.
 Another mistake is, I had a wonderful industrial experience.
 How does email shows that the applicant has learned anything from his/her previous jobs?

 You should relate your skill set and work experience with the current projects and research area of professor.

 8. Don’t sound desperate

 Don’t write the word ‘soon’ in the first email.
-This shows that the candidate is desperate that’s why professor even doesn’t bother to reply.
+This shows that the candidate is desperate.
+That’s why some professor even doesn’t bother to reply.

 9. Avoid being annoying

-It again shows that the applicant is impatient and will make your email annoying.
+As point 9 of the above image shows, the applicant is impatient.
+It will make your email annoying.
 Once, you introduced yourself properly.
-Next, you have to highlight your potential and relate it professor’s ongoing research projects.
-In the end, you can politely request for supervision but don’t sound like you are begging.
+Next, highlight your research interests and relate it professor’s ongoing research projects.
+In the end, you can politely request for master or PhD supervision but don’t sound like you are begging.

-You can ask any specific question to our team in comments below.
+If you have some questions, please feel free to ask in comments below.
 Thanks for reading this article and share it with your friends so they can prevent these common mistakes.